a tree with many leaves

 What is a truss

-A truss is a planar rod system composed of beams and inter-beam wooden sections that are interconnected by pressing joint plates.
-Wooden trusses usually have a triangular shape, but almost any roof structure (frames, arches, rafters) can be manufactured.
+A truss is a plane rod system composed of beam and inter-beam lumber pieces mutually connected by crimping joint plates.
+Wooden trusses usually have a triangular shape, but almost any roof structure (frames, arches, purlin rafters) can be produced.

 Why choose trusses with joint plates

-For a truss with a joint plate, it holds that it achieves the lowest slip of all available options for connecting beam sections and demonstrates minimal deformation.
-Roof constructions using trusses with joint plates excel in high shape variability, one hundred percent strength, easy handling, and consequently also quick assembly directly on the construction site.
-Joint plates are an extraordinarily simple yet strong and cost-effective option for connecting individual beams.
+For a truss with a joint plate, it holds that it achieves the lowest slip of all available connection options for lumber pieces and shows minimal deformation.
+Roof structures using trusses with joint plates excel in high shape variability, one hundred percent strength, easy handling, and thus also rapid assembly directly on site.
+Joint plates are an extraordinarily simple yet strong and cost-effective variant for connecting individual boards.

-Joint plates made of galvanized steel sheet with pressed pins are installed on both sides of the trusses to ensure that there is absolutely no gap between them and the wood.
-Trusses are attached with joints through pressing, which is controlled by software.
+Joint plates made of galvanized steel sheet with pressed dowels are installed on both sides of the trusses, ensuring that there is no gap left between them and the wood at all.
+Trusses are fitted with joints using pressing that is controlled by software.

 Technologies used in the production of trusses:

-• single-blade, computer-controlled angle and cutting saw (2 pcs)
+• single-blade, computer-controlled angle and cross-cut saw (2 pcs)

-• four-blade angle and cutting saw (1 pc)
+• four-blade angle and cross-cut saw (1 pcs)

-You can fully rely on the quality of materials, adherence to deadlines as well as timely execution of the construction.
+You can rely one hundred percent on the quality of materials, adherence to deadlines, and timely construction realization.
 KASPER CZ has been operating in the Czech construction market since 1994.
-We utilize top-notch technological facilities and have a stable and reliable team of workers.
+We utilize state-of-the-art technological support and have a stable and reliable team of employees.

-Our primary concern is customer satisfaction.
-Therefore, all our steps lead to both simplifying corporate processes, which is reflected in the final price of products, and to continuous education of employees.
+Our primary interest is a satisfied customer.
+That is why all our steps aim at both simplifying corporate processes, which reflects in the final price of products, and in the continuous education of employees.
 Investors, architects, carpenters, and designers can be assured that the wooden trusses from KASPER CZ will serve well and for a long time.

 How we manufacture truss structures

-The company KASPER CZ utilizes the latest technologies and materials.
-Before we proceed to the production of wooden trusses, we devote individual consulting to every potential buyer, design the arrangement of the load-bearing structure including a preliminary static design and prepare a price offer.
+KASPER CZ utilizes the latest technologies and materials.
+Even before we commence the production of wooden trusses, we provide every potential client with individual consulting, design the arrangement of the load-bearing structure including a preliminary static design, and prepare a price offer.

-Wooden load-bearing structures with joint plates are primarily made from four-sided planed dried beams (trade designation S4S timber; without further chemical treatment), but also from “cut beams” impregnated against fungi, mold, and wood-damaging insects.
-To ensure maximum efficiency of the structure design, we use timber thickness of 45, 50, and 70 mm and height from 80 to 240 mm.
-We work with conifer wood of strength class C24.
-Chemical treatment of timber (impregnation) is only performed on “cut timber” in a Lignofix Stabil Extra solution.
+We primarily manufacture wooden load-bearing structures with joint plates from four-sided planed dried lumber (commercial designation S4S; without any further chemical treatment), but also from "rough" lumber impregnated against fungi, molds, and wood-destroying insects.
+To ensure maximum efficiency in the design of the structure, we use timber thicknesses of 45, 50, and 70 mm and heights from 80 to 240 mm.
+We work with softwood of strength class C24.
+Chemical treatment of timber (impregnation) is carried out only on "rough" timber in a Lignofix Stabil Extra solution.

-Joint plates are sourced from BOVA Březnice.
-Shipping is ensured practically immediately after online ordering based on our production documentation.
-This eliminates the need for large warehouse stocking, while we have the necessary materials available very quickly.
+We obtain joint plates from BOVA Březnice.
+Transport is secured based on our manufacturing documentation practically immediately after online ordering.
+This eliminates the need for large stockpiling while allowing us to have the necessary materials available very quickly.